 To this day, quite possibly the most provocative, if not astounding, discovery of modern science remains relatively obscure to the general public.
 This is, perhaps, due to how greatly it shatters our myth of reality – and, subsequently, our understanding of how we picture reality operating.
 This startling new worldview has been too radical for us to feel comfortable truly considering.
 For if we did, it would compel us to drastically reframe our thinking and our lives.
 Yet, by doing so, our lives would likely become unburdened and flourish.

 For the most part, we have envisioned reality based upon the themes that Sir Isaac Newton postulated back in the seventeenth century.
 Newton constructed a machine-like model of the world, which is comprised of separate and distinct objects, disconnected from one other, interacting only through cause and effect.
 This picture of reality, operating as a giant machine, shackles our lives like little else.
 The depiction is absent any scintilla of meaning or purpose, as we become the cogs in the machine, detached from one other and the universe at large.
+To experience the science behind this, play starburst machine.
 This image is also devoid of any sense of relatedness, as separation becomes the essence of the Newtonian worldview.
 This paradigm leaves us humans as strangers in a mechanical universe, whereby isolation is the primary motif.
 Epidemics of depression are the inevitable result of this scenario.
 From this filter we experience a vast array of struggle and malaise.
 Many of our ensuing challenges and conflicts can be derived from this misunderstanding of reality.
 Yet there is now ample evidence to drastically reconsider how we look at the bigger picture.

 A Quantum Revolution